xvxx/phd/README.md

 `phd` is a small, easy-to-use gopher server.

-Point it at a directory and it'll serve up all its text files, sub-directories, and binary files over gopher.
+Point it at a directory and it'll serve up all its text files, sub-directories, and binary files over Gopher.
 Any `.gph` files will be served up as [gopermaps][map] and executable `.gph` files will be run as a program with their output served to the client, like the glorious cgi-bin days of yore!